samphamdotnetmicroservices02/Play.Identity/README.md

 kubectl get services -n $namespace
-TYPE: ClusterIP is the default type, which is ClusterIP meaning that it gets an IP that is local to the cluster (CLISTER-IP), so only any other ports within the cluster can reachout these microservice right now.
+TYPE: ClusterIP is the default type, which is ClusterIP meaning that it gets an IP that is local to the cluster (CLUSTER-IP), so only any other ports within the cluster can reachout these microservice right now.
 And it is listening in port 80.
 External-IP needs to define "spec.type: LoadBalancer" in yaml file